-1.5 Minimum Academic Requirements for conduct of the course
+1.5 Minimum Academic Requirements for conduct of course

-Only a Department, defined as an independent academic entity of a teaching Institution, having the minimum facilities as per Norms of the KUHS shall be permitted to commence a training programme to qualify for the award of a M.Sc.
+Only a Department, defined as an independent academic entity of a teaching Institution, having the minimum facilities as per Norms of the KUHS shall be permitted to commence the training programme to qualify for the award of M.Sc.

 Minimum requirements for conducting a M.Sc.
-Course, bed strength in the clinical Department, facilities in out-patient Departments, laboratory facilities, equipment, prescribed strength of faculty, and number of students to be admitted are in accordance with provisions given in the Regulations of KUHS in force time to time.
+Course, bed strength in clinical Department, facilities in out-patient Departments, laboratory facilities, equipment, prescribed strength of faculty, number of students to be admitted are in accordance with provisions given in the Regulations of KUHS in force time to time.